Dan Collison

 Best practice research

-I have worked with design systems before - but this was my first time building one from scratch.
+I had worked with design systems before - but this was my first time building one from scratch.

-As part of the project - I conducted some best practice research - by looking into the biggest and best digital brands and their design systems.
+As part of the project - I conducted some best practice research - by analysing the biggest and best digital brands and their design systems.

 Gov UK design system annotations Atlassian design system annotations